Fermain/night-owls-go/README.md

 - Recurring shifts defined by Cron expressions with seasonal validity.
 - Ephemeral shifts: shift instances are only created in the database upon booking.
 - Transactional outbox pattern for reliable (mocked) SMS/notification dispatch.
+- API documentation with Swagger/OpenAPI
+- Converter-based approach for transforming DB models to API responses

 ## Tech Stack